hackerb9/passportpix/README.md

 These variables are listed at the top of passport.py and can be changed there.

+<details><summary>Click to see an example customization</summary>

 ### Example customization

-If one wanted to get a visa to visit China, the requirements as of 2020 are:
+If one need a visa to visit China, the photo requirements as of 2020 are:

 | Variable     | Description                                                              | Setting for CN Visa             |
 |--------------|--------------------------------------------------------------------------|---------------------------------|